-You'll complete modules to the value of 180 credits, including all core taught modules, three option modules, a group project and a dissertation.
+You'll complete core taught modules, option modules, a group project and a dissertation.
 Option modules are subject to availability and may vary from year to year.

-* You must choose at least one of C++ Programming with Applications in Finance, or Computational Finance
+*You must choose at least one of these options.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.

 Students on a Student Visa (formerly Tier 4 Visa) are not currently permitted to study part-time at York.

 UK (home) or international fees?
 The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
 Check your fee status

 Find out more information about tuition fees and how to pay them.

 Discover your funding options to help with tuition fees and living costs.